Estimated Annual Energy Generation

 More than four years after the Farmers City Wind Farm began harvesting Atchison County’s world-class wind resource in northwestern Missouri, the local economy and environment continue to reap the benefits – as do nearby green power program customers.

-Relying on 73 towering Gamesa wind turbines scattered across 14,000 acres of still-productive agricultural land near the town of Tarkio, the project’s 146 MW of generating capacity produce enough clean, locally sourced renewable power to cover the electricity needs of 33,000 average homes in Missouri each year.
+Relying on 73 towering Gamesa wind turbines scattered across 14,000 acres of still-productive agricultural land near the town of Tarkio in the northwest corner of the state, the Farmers City Wind Power Project produces enough energy to power 33,000 homes each year.
 Farmers City – the second-largest wind farm in the state.

 Farmers City has generated millions of dollars in economic benefits since commencing commercial operation in April 2009.
 This includes an estimated $600,000 to $1,000,000 in annual county tax revenues used to fund essential community needs such as roads, schools and other services.
 Additionally, the project contributes approximately $365,000 in lease payments a year to 44 Atchison County landowners located within the project’s boundaries, providing a stable source of income to farmers coping with frequently volatile commodity prices.
 Moreover, since the turbines themselves occupy less than 1 percent of the project’s total acreage, the farmers continue to grow soybeans and corn on the vast majority of the land.